wandealves/nodejs-check-validator/README.md

 let CheckValidator = require('check-validator');
 let validator =  new CheckValidator();

-validator.hasMinLen('Hulk', 5, 'Value cannot be less than 4 characters');

 //examples: hasMinLen, hasMaxLen, isEmail validator.hasMinLen('Hulk', 5, 'Value cannot be less than 5 characters');
 validator.hasMaxLen('Avengers infinity war', 6, 'Value can not be longer than 6 characters');